iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 Many homes use more than one source of heat.
 For example, a friend of mine has a wood-fueled furnace, a gas stove, a wood stove, and a fireplace.

-And most everyone has a backup source of heat: such as electric baseboard heating or space heaters.
+And most everyone has a backup source of heat: such as electric baseboard heating.

 ## Gas Stoves